Mathematical Sciences Ph.D.

 All students must meet the Requirements for the Doctor of Philosophy Degree

-The Department of Mathematics and Statistics offers programs towards the Doctor of Philosophy in Mathematical Sciences (the Mathematical Sciences Ph.D.degree).
-There are 3 areas of concentration: applied mathematics, pure mathematics and statistics.
-Students concentrating in in either pure or applied mathematics are encouraged to take courses in both pure mathematics and applied mathematics, so as to gain an appreciation of the methods of both, and the connections between theory and applications.
+The Department of Mathematics and Statistics offers programs towards the Doctor of Philosophy in Mathematical Sciences in 3 areas of concentration: applied mathematics, pure mathematics and statistics.

-Opportunities for research arise from the research interests of the Department faculty, which include analysis, algebra, geometry, biomathematics, combinatorics, complex systems, computational social science, differential equations, fluid mechanics, modeling, network science, and number theory.
+Opportunities for research arise from the research interests of the Department faculty, which include algebraic geometry, arithmetic geometry, combinatorics/graph theory, complex systems, computational social science, Fourier/harmonic analysis, logic, mathematical cryptography, network science, number theory, biomathematics, fluid mechanics, numerical methods for, and analytical theories of, partial differential equations.
 Research foci in statistics include bioinformatics, classification methods, time series analysis, survival analysis, discriminant analysis, bootstrap methods, categorical data analysis, measurement error models, and experimental design.
 Opportunities are available for biostatistical research related to problems in agriculture and the life sciences, health and medicine, and natural resources and the environment.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy

 Because of the breadth of pure and applied mathematics and statistics, it is recognized that applicants for admission will have diverse backgrounds.
 Admission requirements are therefore flexible.
 Applicants should have demonstrated strength in either pure or applied mathematics, a bachelor's degree with a major in mathematics, statistics or a closely related discipline.

 Minimum Degree Requirements for the Degree of Doctor of Philosophy

 Each student must complete the comprehensive examination and an approved plan of study including at least 75 credits in course work or dissertation research.
 The student is required to write a doctoral dissertation and pass a final oral defense of that dissertation.
 The department requires 2 semesters of college-teaching experience.
 Students are expected to demonstrate appropriate proficiency in the use of technology.
 There is no formal language requirement.